Common Life Safety Code Violations - Inspect Point

 Electrical Wiring

-Almost all violations in regards to electrical wiring are related to things like power strips and extension cords being overloaded.
-Other common causes for violation are missing junction boxes, light switches, or covers for electrical outlets.
+Almost all violations relating to electrical wiring involve the overloading of power strips and extension cords.
+Other common causes for violations include missing junction boxes, light switches, or electrical outlet covers.
 Another usual suspect is an unlocked electrical service panel.
-If it’s accessible to the residents or workers in a building, it can pose an occupational safety and health hazard.
+If it’s accessible to the residents or workers in a building, unlocked service panels can pose an occupational safety and health hazard.

 Hazardous Areas

-Hazardous Areas account for about 15% of all life safety code violation citations given by the NFPA to facilities.
-There is a wide array of things that can cause an area to be labeled as hazardous that can, unfortunately, lead to workplace injuries.
-Generally, these violations are because of rooms that are not kept tidy.
-Rooms in disarray, rooms with doors being propped open that should, in fact, be closed are causes for a life safety code violation.
+Hazardous areas account for about 15% of all life safety code violation citations given by the NFPA.
+A wide array of issues can cause an area to be labeled as hazardous–essentially, these areas can lead to workplace injuries.
+Generally, these violations are because of untidy–and, as a result, unsafe–rooms: Rooms in disarray, rooms with improperly propped-open doors, and other common issues are enough for a life safety code violation.

-Also, it should be remembered that hazardous area violations are largely dependent on what is actually in the room.
-Hazardous material needs to be given special consideration in how they are stored and disposed of.
-Also, it should be considered what this room sits between.
-In an emergency situation, hazardous areas that are not kept up to code can cause big problems for firefighters or law enforcement in an emergency situation.
+Also, you should note that hazardous area violations are largely dependent on what is actually in the room.
+The storage and disposal of hazardous materials need to be given special consideration.
+Also consider what the room in question sits between.
+In an emergency situation, hazardous areas that are not kept up to code can cause big problems for firefighters, law enforcement, and other first responders.
+Properly keeping hazardous materials means ensuring the safety of your employees, your customers, first responders, and the community as a whole.

 corridor doors that are not in tune with the NFPA's life safety code can be cause for violation